cloudfoundry/stratos/README.md

 We very much welcome developers who would like to get involved and contribute to the development of the Stratos UI project.
 Please refer to the [Contributing guide](CONTRIBUTING.md) for more information.

+For information to help getting started with development, please read the [Developer's Guide](docs/development.md).

 ## License

 The work done has been licensed under Apache License 2.0.
 The license file can be found [here](LICENSE.md).